readytensor/rt-agentic-ai-cert-week7/lessons/wk7-l1/wk7-l1-beyond-testing.md

 - **Security & Robustness** — Can it handle unexpected or hostile input?
 - **Ethics & Alignment** — Does it behave responsibly and reflect your values?

-Each of these matters.
-But we’ll start where it matters most: **task performance**.

-Because before you worry about cost or safety, you need to know the system actually works.

-That’s where we’ll focus next — techniques, tools, and examples for evaluating whether your agent is doing the job it was built to do.
+This week, we’ll focus on the first one: task performance — techniques, tools, and examples for evaluating whether your agent is doing the job it was built to do.

+We’ll return to the others in Module 3.

 See you in the next lesson!